 Major supermarket chains are likely to offer prepaid debit cards, which can be used to pay taxes.

 Through another IRS payment process (Official Payments), the convenience fee for using a debit card to pay taxes is a flat $2.50.

 And, there are credit cards out there that dole out high rates of cash back on grocery purchases.

-As an example, the Blue Cash Preferred Card from American Express ($95 annual fee) offers 3% cash back on grocery store purchases up to $6,000 annually and 1% after that.
+As an example, the Blue Cash Preferred Card from American Express offers 6% cash back at U.S. supermarkets purchases up to $6,000 annually (and 1% after that).